ndalessio/Personal_Cheat_Sheets/R.md

 - ```df[9,] = c("Total", colSums(df[,2:6]), NA)```
 - ```df[9,7] = (as.numeric(df[9,"column_name"]) - as.numeric(df[9,"column_name_2"]))/as.numeric(df[9,"column_name"] * 100 ```

-- case_when -- from most specific to more general
+- case_when (should go from the most specific to more general)

 ```
  mutate (